 The meeting starts at 12:00 pm with lunch being provided to our speakers.
 At 12:30 pm, the Rotary meeting begins.
 The speaker begins at 1:00 pm and finishing promptly at 1:30 pm.
 It’s usually a good idea to allow five to ten minutes at the end of your half-hour for questions.Please understand that you will have 30 minutes for your presentation (very important).

 Many speakers use Power Point or other presentation services to enhance their presentation.
 We have a projector that you may use and there is a large screen in the room.
 You may bring your own projector if you wish.
 We do not provide a laptop, so that will be your responsibility.
 Please check out the projector manual information (see below) to understand the connection specs if you wish to use our projector.
 The Flamingo Hotel can provide you with an audio hook-up and Internet access if required (please let us know of your requirements before-hand so we can have everything ready for you).
 We would recommend getting to the Hotel at 11:30am if you are planning a presentation that includes a setup.

 Write-up Information Required

 Once you have been selected to be our speaker, we will require a write-up and a high quality image.
 If you wish to provide more than one image, that is great.
 This information will be used to announce your presentation to club and other people that come to our meetings.
 We will post the information on our website’s calendar and within our weekly bulletin.
 Please take a look at the Club’s calendar to see examples of other presentations at this link: Weekly Meetings.
 We will require this information as soon as you are selected to be our speaker.
 If the information is not provided to us on a timely basis, it may be necessary for us to invite another speaker.
-All information is to be emailed to Jackie McMillan at email@example.com.
+All information is to be emailed to Diane Moresi at firstname.lastname@example.org.